 "Tif…" He stopped, unsure of what to say.

 "…Is something wrong?"
 She stepped closer to him, but he just shook his head.

 "It's nothing…the kids are probably waiting.
 I'll see you in a bit."
 And just like that, he dropped her hand and turned around, heading up the stairs and turning out of sight.
 He never meant to do things like that, but he always had such a good time with her that he found he sometimes couldn't help it.
 She drove him mad.
-But, prone to the ways of Cloud Strife, the uncomfortable emotions flitting in his head were forcibly pushed aside at the prospect of putting the two children to sleep.
-Their bedroom door was ajar, obviously waiting for him; and they were currently jumping devilishly high on each of their respective beds.
+But, prone to the ways of Cloud Strife, the uncomfortable emotions flitting in his head were forcibly pushed aside.
+She didn't want him like that, anyway.
+And he had a job to do, one that he knew he would succeed at: putting the kids to sleep.
+Their bedroom door was ajar, obviously waiting for him; he could hear what could only be them jumping devilishly high on each of their respective beds.